 Relatively new to Charleston and pretty close to an European sauna experience, we definitely recommend the SeatHouz.
 You can book your own private little infrared sauna suit including a shower and iPad with a variety of entertainment.
 You’ll have a one hour getaway including a 45 min sweat & 15 min refreshing shower designed to re-hydrate and tone your skin post sweat.
 Perfect to relax, recover and disconnect!

-Seasonal things to do in Charleston
+Things to do in Charleston By the season

 Charleston offers a vast variety of events and festivals throughout the year.
 Each providing an unique experience either in a culinary, cultural, historical or geographical way.